shapespark/api/README.md

 where `true` value assigns perpetual license to the user, and `false` value assigns the default subscription plan.
-In the latter case, you can add an plan argument if the client doesn’t have a default plan or to overrie the default plan.
+In the latter case, you can add a `plan` argument if the client doesn’t have a default plan or to override the default plan.
+A plan expiration date can be specified with an optional `planExpirationDate` argument in YYYY-MM-DD format.
+If no expiration date is given the plan is assigned for indefinite period, until it's deactiated (see below).

 Lack of JSON is equivalent to assigning the default subscription plan.